The Art of Drag & Drop Uploading – Part 1

 At Onehub, we prototype as early as possible.
 Playing around with prototypes, no matter how basic, gets you thinking like an actual user.
 Also, this is typically where the largest number of changes occur in my designs.
 The earlier I reach the prototype phase, the quicker I become confident in the feature.

-While using the prototype, I noticed that we weren’t conveying one very important detail about the uploader – you shouldn’t touch the files widget during an upload.
+While using the document sharing prototype, I noticed that we weren’t conveying one very important detail about the uploader – you shouldn’t touch the files widget during an upload.
 With Option D, the menu bar and sort headers were still available during an upload.
 The widget did not appear to be fully ‘locked’.
 You could easily click any button in the menu, including the ‘Upload’ button.
 Ironic.

 The solution was easy – expand the drop target to surround the entire files widget.
 The entire widget became one huge drop target and the experience of dropping files felt right.